 I hope you enjoy visiting here and would love to hear your comments.
+Another great place to share your thoughts and stories is on my community blog Label Me Different, a special forum for any and all who have been wounded by the stigma of being labeled “different.”
 Be sure to sign up for a chance to win a free copy of City of Sorrows in the book giveaway on the right-hand column.
 As an added benefit, you’ll get updates about future book releases, events in your area, and my work on behalf of Puerto Rican teens and Spanish Gypsies.

 If you feel like sharing some of your world with me, please connect on this special forum for all the misfits who, like me, live in a colorfully chaotic world.

 Announcing a GoodReads Giveaway for DANTE’S KISS, a supernatural love story set in Puerto Rico.

 Ever wonder what it’s like to be a teenager in Puerto Rico?
 Enter this GoodReads Giveaway and find out.

 DANTE’S KISS is a supernatural love story about temptation and desire, the fragility of being human, and the challenges of being young in the Hispanic Caribbean.

 Synopsis: It’s hard to be sixteen, almost anywhere, but it’s even more difficult to be a sixteen-year-old-three-quarter angel when the one quarter human side kicks in.
 Especially when that humanity comes to life in Puerto Rico.